Barthee1988/Pokemon/README.md

 ## About The Project

 Pokemon.
-The name itself is enough for us. it takes you to your childhood life.
+The name itself is enough for us it takes us to our childhood life.

 In this application, we show all generations of pokemon in one place in card view.